studentkittens/pandoc-revealjs-presentation/src/presentation.md

 * Just type ``git-annex`` to get the whole list or check the manpage.
 Usual ``git`` commands are used to add/remove remotes, check status or commit changes.
-* Git annex assistant to automate everything needed to synchronize files.

 # Git-annex Webapp GUI-Interface